 I think the balance of evidence shows processed meat does increase heart disease but unprocessed meats have only a minimal negative effect.
 Cutting down on processed meat makes sense and it would also make sense when eating meat to use organic or grass-fed meat where possible.
 However, meat is not a major cause of heart disease.

 The link between saturated fats and heart disease has been disproved in two major meta-analyses and some studies suggest it may be beneficial.
 At least two studies have found that saturated fats reduce the risk of ischaemic stroke.

 Of foods negatively correlated with heart (in other words beneficial), top of the list was vegetables (0.81) then wine (0.75) (again suggesting fermentation is beneficial and then olive oil (0.7).
 Fruit and fish had less strong negative correlations.

 Fruit and Vegetables

 Many studies have confirmed that fruit and vegetables protect your heart.
-Perhaps the most extraordinary result of any therapy ever used in heart disease comes from Dr Dean Ornish.
-He did a series of trials, using state-of-the-art technology, to assess the effect of a plant-based diet of whole grains, beans, fruit and vegetables on the heart.
-He found people would quickly feel better, severely blocked arteries would reverse and he noted a 91% reduction in angina within a few weeks.
+Perhaps the most extraordinary results of any therapy used in heart disease comes from Dr Dean Ornish.
+He did a series of trials using state-of-the-art technology to assess the effect of a plant-based diet of whole grains, beans, fruit and vegetables on the heart.
+He found severely blocked arteries would reverse, people would quickly feel better and he noted a 91% reduction in angina within a few weeks.
 The control group, on a standard diet, had worsening of their angina.